 3- Celestron 114LCM Telescope – beginner astrophotography telescope

 If you want your hands on the same star locating technology, then this Celestron 114LCM fits your family budget.
 It locates objects easily for you.
-This is a computerized telescope that locates an abundance of the celestial objects automatically.
+This is a computerized telescope that locates an abundance of celestial objects automatically.

 This astrophotography telescope has an ultra-large 114mm objective lens and a focal length of 1000milimeter.
 Overall, it is the ideal telescope for astrophotography.

 - Quality: This best equatorial mount for astrophotography is made up of high-quality materials.
-It also has a built-in an adjustable aluminum tripod.
+It also has a built-in adjustable aluminum tripod.